-Office 365 Mail service from Microsoft allows you to use all Microsoft products like Word, Excel, PowerPoint and more as a package.
-It also provides subscription license for Lync, SharePoint, and other services.
+Office 365 Mail service from Microsoft allows you to use all Microsoft products like Word, Excel, PowerPoint, and more as a package.
+It also provides a subscription license for Lync, SharePoint, and other services.
 Free storage and access to other services are based on the subscription you choose as the annual contract.
 It is not free, but I have included it here.

 11. Google Apps for Business

 Google Apps for Business is the cloud-based email service started by Google, which will be applicable for an entire organization.
 You can access all Google applications like Google Drive, Google Calendar, and everything.
-There is an admin console which has control over all accounts.
-It is mainly composed on Storage, Create, Manage, and Communicate.
+There is an admin console that has control over all accounts.
+It is mainly composed of Storage, Create, Manage, and Communicate.
 Every version of Google Apps has a different cost.
-Google Apps for education is for free of cost.
+Google Apps for education is free of cost.
 Here you will have an email address like [email protected] This too is not free, but I have included it here.

 ProtonMail offers great security features like End-to-End encryption and Anonymous accounts.

-Is your Email private?
+TIP: Is your Email private?
 Take these Email Leak Tests.

 What is an example of a free email service you can use?